root4win/root4win.github.io/_tabs/about.md

 # About Me

-Hello, I'm **Antonio Rodrigues**, also known as **z2k**.
+Hello, I'm **Antonio Rodrigues**.

-I'm a cybersecurity professional with a background in software development and a strong focus on offensive security, Active Directory security assessments, and penetration testing.
+I am an offensive security practitioner and Full Stack Developer with a strong focus on **Active Directory security assessments**, **internal network penetration testing**, and **red team operations**.

-I hold the **CPTS (Certified Penetration Testing Specialist)** certification from Hack The Box and I'm currently pursuing the **CRTO (Certified Red Team Operator)** and **CDSA (Certified Defensive Security Analyst)** certifications.
+I hold the **Certified Penetration Testing Specialist (CPTS)** certification from Hack The Box and I am currently pursuing the **Certified Red Team Operator (CRTO)** and **Certified Defensive Security Analyst (CDSA)** certifications.

-My experience includes Active Directory exploitation, privilege escalation, lateral movement, post-exploitation, and Active Directory Certificate Services (ADCS) abuse through realistic enterprise-focused lab environments and hands-on offensive security projects.
+My hands-on experience comes from extensive work in enterprise-focused lab environments, including Active Directory exploitation, privilege escalation, lateral movement, post-exploitation, and Active Directory Certificate Services (ADCS) abuse.
+Through these environments, I have developed practical skills in identifying attack paths, exploiting misconfigurations, and simulating real-world adversary techniques.

-Prior to cybersecurity, I worked as a Full Stack Developer, building and maintaining web applications, APIs, and backend systems.
-This background provides me with a strong understanding of how modern applications and infrastructures are designed, developed, and secured.
+Alongside my offensive security journey, I currently work as a Full Stack Developer, designing and maintaining web applications, APIs, and backend systems.
+This experience provides me with a strong understanding of how modern applications and infrastructures are built, deployed, and secured, allowing me to approach security assessments from both an attacker and developer perspective.

-This blog serves as a place to document technical research, writeups, notes, and lessons learned throughout my journey in offensive security.
+This blog serves as a collection of technical notes, research, writeups, and lessons learned throughout my journey in offensive security.

+## Highlights

+- CPTS Certified (Hack The Box)
+- CRTO *(In Progress)*
+- CDSA *(In Progress)*
+- Completed Hack The Box Pro Labs: **Dante** and **P.O.O.**
+- Solved **100+ Hack The Box machines**
+- Professional experience as a Full Stack Developer

 ## Certifications